 - 1. Fences must durable and constructed with materials that are customarily used for fences, including wood, decorative rigid vinyl (polyvinyl chloride), metal or wrought iron.
 Fence posts must be structurally stable. - 2.
-The finished side of all fences must face the adjacent property or street.
+The finished side of all fences other than tree protection fences must face the adjacent property or street.
 Chain-link fencing may not be used to satisfy the regulations of this chapter. - 3.
 Walls, raised planting beds and planters must be constructed of brick, stone or other durable masonry material approved by the land use administrator.